 - No!
 Using plastic bags damages the machines at the recycling plant and can cause big fines for our county.

 - No!
 Plastic bags damage the machines at the Ohio Gulch Recovery Center.
-Please recycle plastic bags in Hilex Poly bins located at all Atkinsons Markets, LL Greens, Kings, ERC, The Community School, and the Blaine County Annex building.
-For a complete list of items accepted by Hilex Poly, click here.
+Please recycle plastic bags in the Hilex Poly bins located at Atkinsons in Ketchum, ERC, the Blaine County Annex building, or the Bellevue Country Store.

-- Yes!
-Blaine County DOES divert glass!
-In October 2012 we stopped picking up glass at residential curbside due to contamination and risk of injury to our employees, however, glass is still accepted at 6 different drop off locations around the County, and businesses have the option of having glass picked up at the business.
+- Blaine County DOES divert glass!
+In October 2012 we stopped picking up glass at residential curbside due to contamination and risk of injury to our employees, however, glass is still accepted at different drop off locations around the County, and businesses have the option of having glass picked up at the business.
 To arrange for glass pick up at your business, please contact Clear Creek Disposal at (208) 726-9600.
 Glass is brought to Ohio Gulch, crushed, and placed in an inert pit and used as filler.
-When placed in one of our drop off locations or picked up by Clear Creek, glass does NOT go into the landfill.

-6) Do I have to separate newspaper from other types of paper?
+8) Do I have to separate newspapers from other types of paper?

 - No!
-Newspaper can go in with your printer/copy paper.
+A newspaper can go in with your printer/copy paper.

 - We love this enthusiasm!
 We work hard to reach out to all Blaine County residents in a variety of ways, but sometimes having a casual conversation with your neighbors about the ease of the recycling process is a good place to start.

-- Many apartments and condo complexes offer recycling, and we suggest you check with your property management company or HOA to ensure what is offered.
-If collection bins are not offered at your property, you can contact Clear Creek at (208) 726-9600 for individual curbside pick up, or take recyclable items to our seven different drop-offlocations free of charge.
+- Many apartments and condo complexes offer to recycle, and we suggest you check with your property management company or HOA to ensure what is offered.
+If collection bins are not offered at your property, you can contact Clear Creek at (208) 726-9600 for individual curbside pick up, or take recyclable items to our seven different drop-off locations free of charge.